j-alba-data/j-alba-data/README.md

-- 👋 Hi, I’m Jose Alba
+- 👋 Hi, I’m Jose Alba!
+- 📚 I'm a student at Amazon Web Services Cloud Institute (ACI) studying to become a Cloud Application Developer.
-- 👀 I’m currently work for an Amazon Fulfillment center as their Invetory Control and Quality Assurance Data Analyst
+- 👀 I currently work for an Amazon Fulfillment Center as their Invetory Control and Quality Assurance Data Analyst.
-- 🌱 My educational background is a bachelor's in Business Management from Azusa Pacific University and a certificate in Data Analytics from Flatiron School
+- 🌱 My educational background is a Bachelor's in Business Management from Azusa Pacific University and a certificate in Data Analytics from Flatiron School in New York.
-- 🎓 I also recently graduated with Honors from Correlation One with a certificate in Data Analytics
+- 🎓 I also completed a course with Correlation One, achieving an Honors certificate in Data Analytics.
 - 📫 How to reach me linkedin.com/in/j-alba-data

 <!---